 The German name for a Czech hometown was mostly used on immigration papers.
 Some of the older villages even might have disappeared or became a part of a neighboring city.
 The Czech Republic was The Kingdom of Bohemia at that time under the Austro-Hungarian Empire until 1918.
 Before 1918 immigrants mostly had a German name on thier documents for the Czech city where they were from.
 Also Bohemia/Moravia/Austria was used as the country name before 1918.
 In 1918 Czechoslovakia was founded and the name Czech Republic is from 1993 after the split with Slovakia.

 Using the form bellow you can easily find the Czech translation for most German city/village names.

+Enter any text into the input field.
+It will display in the font and letter case selected bellow.
 If you need to add German-specific characters, you can click on a button with the appropriate letter.
 Holding SHIFT on computers allows you to enter uppercase versions of those letters.

-click on “Map” next to the parent/city region to display it on map and show more details about it or click on “Print” next to any field to print the results.
+You can click on “Copy” next to any field to copy it into your clipboard, click on “Map” next to the parent/city region to display it on map and show more details about it or click on “Print” next to any field to print the results.

 Most of these fonts are usually handwritten and may look a little different depending on the person writing the text.